 Keep shining dear graduates.
 Shine on the poor, the captives, the down and out, those in need, the oppressed, the broken hearted.
 Shine forth with neighborly love and compassion.

-by Dr. James E. Brenneman, President of Goshen College, on Friday, March 16, 2012 – Goshen College Chapel (as prepared for delivery)
+Spring semester convocation message, delivered by Dr. James E. Brenneman, President of Goshen College, on Wednesday, Feb.
+4, 2015, in the Goshen College Church-Chapel (as prepared for delivery).

 “At Goshen College, each year we focus on one core value.
 This year we will ponder the meaning of global citizenship, which is expressed primarily in two ways.
 The first and most common understanding has to do with our desire to foster intercultural openness between people of differing worldviews, experiences and ethnicities…”

 Goshen College President James E. Brenneman opened the 2014-15 school year with an invitation for students and employees to expand their understanding of the college’s core value of “global citizenship.”